cbrgm/authproxy/README.md

-authproxy offers two endpoints for issuing bearer tokens and validating them.
+authproxy offers endpoints for issuing bearer tokens and validating them.

-* POST `/login` - issues bearer token
-* POST `/authenticate`- validates bearer tokens

 The concrete behavior of the endpoints is determined by an implementation for a specific backend, a so-called identity provider.

 An identity provider only has to implement the [provider interface](https://github.com/cbrgm/authproxy/blob/master/provider/provider.go) specification and authproxy takes care of handling requests, marshalling data types, managing encryption and allowing you to focus on your provider implementation.